grafana/grafana/docs/sources/datasources/aws-cloudwatch/query-editor/index.md

 ## Cross-account observability

-The CloudWatch plugin provides the ability to monitor and troubleshoot applications that span multiple accounts within a region.
-Using cross-account observability, you can seamlessly search, visualize and analyze metrics and logs without worrying about account boundaries.
+The CloudWatch plugin allows monitoring and troubleshooting applications that span multiple accounts within a region.
+Using cross-account observability, you can seamlessly search, visualize, and analyze metrics and logs without worrying about account boundaries.

 ### Getting started